bioinformed/glu-genetics/doc/modules/ld/tagzilla.rst

-Note that for residual bins, the dispositions for all LD pairs within each bin will have a 'residual' qualifier appended to them, and for obligate exclude bins, the dispositions for all LD pairs will have an 'excluded' qualifier appended to them.Also if the user specifies the '-x' option, the 'interbin' qualifier will appear in the disposition column for all residual LD pairs that sit in the bottom part of this output file.The LD pairs are formed based on each individual genotype input file, i.e., TagZilla doesn't look for significant LD among loci in multiple input files.
+Note that for residual bins, the dispositions for all LD pairs within each bin will have a 'residual' qualifier appended to them, and for obligate exclude bins, the dispositions for all LD pairs will have an 'excluded' qualifier appended to them.
+Also if the user specifies the '-x' option, the 'interbin' qualifier will appear in the disposition column for all residual LD pairs that sit in the bottom part of this output file.
+The LD pairs are formed based on each individual genotype input file, i.e., TagZilla doesn't look for significant LD among loci in multiple input files.
 The LD data is presorted by rsquared, and then locus1, and then locus2 for each bin.